SEP Retirement Plans for Small Businesses

 You do not have to contribute every year.
 When you contribute, you must contribute to the SEP-IRAs of all participants who performed work for your business during the year for which the contributions are made, even employees who die or terminate employment before the contributions are made.
 Contributions for all participants generally must be uniform—for example, the same percentage of compensation.

 Employee salary reduction contributions cannot be made under a SEP.

 There are special rules if you are a self-employed individual.
 For more information on the deduction limitations for self-employed individuals, see IRS Publication 560, Retirement Plans for Small Business (SEP, SIMPLE, and Qualified Plans).

 How does a SEP work?

-Quincy Chintz Company decides to establish a SEP for its employees.
-Quincy has chosen a SEP because the chintz industry is cyclical in nature, with good times and down times.
+Quincy Company decides to establish a SEP for its employees.
+Quincy has chosen a SEP because its industry is cyclical in nature, with good times and down times.
 In good years, Quincy can make larger contributions for its employees, and in down times it can reduce the amount.
 Quincy knows that under a SEP, the contribution rate (whether large or small) must be uniform for all employees.
 The financial institution that Quincy has selected to be the trustee for its SEP has several investment funds from which the Quincy employees can choose.
 Individual employees have the opportunity to divide their employer’s contributions to their SEP-IRAs among the funds made available to Quincy’s employees.